- Academic Affairs

 Irma Robins, MBA, JD, is deputy general counsel.
 She joined the office in 1998 after a career in business and a fellowship at the National Institutes of Health.
 She is a graduate of the University of Maryland School of Law.
 Her professional focus includes academic and student affairs, faculty matters, public information, research, and institutional compliance.

 Arthur “Skip” Rose, JD, university counsel, came to the University in 2004 after a career of more than 20 years in private practice.
 He is a graduate of the University of Michigan Law School.
 His university work centers on intellectual property licensing and development transactions, real property issues, procurement, complex business contracts, research agreements, and research compliance.

 Alana Kyriakakis, JD, university counsel, joined the office in 2014 with 10 years of experience working for public institutions of higher education in the University System of Georgia.
 Her experience included representation of the state’s designated health sciences university and its only public medical school.
 She is a graduate of the University of South Carolina School of Law.
 Her professional work focuses on faculty and staff employment matters, collective bargaining, student affairs, and public safety concerns.

-Allison S. Levin, JD, staff attorney, joined the office in 2016, following a fellowship at University of Maryland, University College Office of Legal Affairs.
+Allison S. Levin, JD, staff attorney, joined the office in 2016 after a fellowship at the University of Maryland University College Office of Legal Affairs.
 She is a graduate of the Widener University School of Law.
-Levin works with university counsel on matters pertaining to student and academic affairs, human resources, and other related areas.
+She works with university counsel on matters pertaining to student and academic affairs, human resources, and other related areas.